credwood/SportsBot/README.md

 Label dictionary example:

-If you want to use your own label conversion dictionary, follow the same format and include the same three sub-dictionaries, even if some have dummy values. `"bucketed_values"` is used to calculate the soft accuracy and the `"baseline_accuracy"` value tracks the maximum accuracy the validation dataste would reach if the model converged to the dominant label in the fine-tuning dataset.
+If you want to use your own label conversion dictionary, follow the same format and include the same three sub-dictionaries, even if some have dummy values. `"bucketed_values"` is used to calculate the soft accuracy and the `"baseline_accuracy"` value tracks the maximum accuracy the validation dataste would reach if the model converges to the dominant label in the fine-tuning dataset.

 ```sh
 label_dict = {"all_values": {